falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

                 hat are of that type.
 For example, evt.type.is.open returns 1 f or open events, 0 for any other event. syscall.type    For system call events, the name of the system call (e.g. 'open ').
-Unset for other events (e.g. switch or sysdig internal even ts).
+Unset for other events (e.g. switch or Sysdig internal even ts).
 Use this field instead of evt.type if you need to make sur e that the filtered/printed value is actually a system call. evt.category    The event category.
 Example values are 'file' (for file operati